kanasob/GCD-Course-project/README.md

 5) a R script in the repository (run_analysis.R)

 Dataset
+Data Source:

-Data Source: data collected from the accelerometers from the Samsung Galaxy S smartphone.
+Data collected from the accelerometers from the Samsung Galaxy S smartphone.
 For details, see the following link:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones